Treatment Components of Monte Nido’s programs include:

 - Psychodynamic and Interpersonal Therapy

-- Special topics groups (stress, assertiveness, relapse prevention, and feminist issues)
+- Special topics groups (stress, assertiveness, relapse prevention)

 - Food and Feelings Group